Valley separation of photoexcited carriers in bilayer graphene: Introduction

 \section{Introduction}

 Valleytronics is an emerging technology that seeks to exploit the local extrema (known as valleys) in the electronic band structure of materials for the storing and processing of quantum information \cite{schaibley2016valleytronics,vitale2018valleytronics}.
-Many crystalline solids exhibit energy-degenerate valleys in their band structure, but selectively addressing the valleys in conventional semiconductors is usually very difficult, making them impractical for valleytronic devices.
+Many crystalline solids exhibit energy-degenerate valleys in their band structure.
+Notably, E. I. Rashba, one of the founding fathers of spintronics, made an early contribution to what would now be recognized as valleytronics more than six decades ago, by proposing a method for controlling the valley population in multivalley semiconductors using an electric field \cite{rashba1965redistribution}.
+However, selectively addressing these valleys in conventional semiconductors is usually very difficult, making such materials impractical for valleytronic devices.

-However, since the exfoliation of graphene in 2004, investigation into two-dimensional (2D) materials has shown that they are promising candidates for valleytronics, due to their often strong valley-dependent interactions with applied electric and magnetic fields.
-Indeed, graphene has an electronic band structure characterised by two inequivalent massless Dirac cones (valleys) at the corners of the Brillouin zone \cite{katsnelson2020physics}.
+Since the exfoliation of graphene in 2004, investigation into two-dimensional (2D) materials has shown that they are promising candidates for valleytronics due to their often strong valley-dependent interactions with applied electric and magnetic fields.
+Indeed, graphene has an electronic band structure characterized by two nonequivalent massless Dirac cones (valleys) at the corners of the Brillouin zone \cite{katsnelson2020physics}.
 The well defined valley quantum number of electrons in graphene spurred research into its feasibility for valleytronics.
-The first proposals for valleytronic applications in graphene were confined to the electronic transport regime.
-It was soon discovered that atomic scale defects at the edges of realistic devices mix the valleys, hampering the potential for valleytronics in electronic transport.
+The first proposals for valleytronics applications in graphene were confined to the electronic transport regime.
+It was soon realized that atomic scale defects at the edges of realistic devices mix the valleys, hampering the potential for valleytronics in electronic transport.